 The GFCI should be located in a weather proof box close to the spa, but no closer than 5 ft.

-If the spa does not respond, contact your local service company.
+If the spa does not respond, or the GFCI breaker continues to trip, contact your local Master Spas dealer or service company.

 PUMP(S) DO NOT OPERATE -